titango/titango.github.io/_drafts/2022-04-16-Programming-with-types-part-2.md

     might also wonder why the book didn’t use a class hierarchy for our shapes, where we have a base method that each type implements instead of switching on tags.

-    For that task, we need to take a look at the visitor design pattern and the ways in which it can be implemented.
+    For that task, we can take a look at the visitor design pattern and the ways in which it can be implemented.

 ### The visitor pattern

+  Since this pattern can be covered online, I recommend you to research to learn more about this pattern by yourself.
+  An example would be on [TutorialsPoint](https://www.tutorialspoint.com/design_pattern/visitor_pattern.html)

 ### Algebraic data types

+  Algebraic data types (ADTs) are ways to combine types within a type system.
+ADTs provide two ways to combine types: **product types** and **sum types**.

+1. Product types

+    Product types are what they called compound types in the book's chapter.
+Tuples and records are product types because their values are products of their composing types.
+The types A = {a1, a2} (type A with possible values a1 and a2) and B = {b1, b2} (type B with possible values b1 and b2) combine into the tuple type <A, B> as A x B = {(a1, b1), (a1, b2), (a2, b1), (a2, b2)}.

+2. Sum types

+    Sum types are what they called either-or types earlier in the chapter.
+They combine types by allowing a value from any one of the types, but only one of them.
+The types A = {a1, a2} and B = {b1, b2} combine into the sum type A | B as A + B = {a1, a2, b1, b2}.